-Within the framework of the French MegaJoule Laser (LMJ) programme, ALSYOM was selected to design, manufacture and assemble the laser amplification section (with the exception of the amplifier itself) in 2003.
-This type of section, known as SAHA, comprises, for each of the 22 laser lines, a 105 metre-long, 100 ton mechanical structure assembly containing opto-mechanical equipment controlling the propagation, shaping and optimization of laser beams.
+Within the framework of the French MegaJoule Laser (LMJ) program, ALSYOM was selected to design, manufacture and assemble the laser amplification section (with the exception of the amplifier itself) in 2003.
+This type of section, known as SAHA, comprises, for each of the 22 laser lines, a 105 metre-long, 100-tonne mechanical structure assembly containing opto-mechanical equipment controlling the propagation, shaping and optimization of laser beams.

 After factory acceptance, all constituent parts and sub-assemblies were shipped to the LMJ site for final assembly.
 On-site works can basically be divided into two main phases associated with separate locations.

 A dedicated workshop, PUPS (“Plateforme d’UltraPropreté SAHA”) belonging to CEA, has been fully defined and equipped with all required facilities by ALSYOM according to specific constraints related to SAHA equipment manufacture and French ICPE regulations (air treatment, sewage management…).
 With a surface area of more than 13,000 m2, it is operated by ALSYOM and includes seven areas:

 - Entrance deck

 - Large dimension washing machines

 - Storage area

 - Shipment deck